 - Fees for each reservation are determined in accordance to the Room Use Fees, by the facility used and the room use particulars as established by the user.

-The Kern County Library provides wireless access, free of charge, during normal library operating hours at select branches.
-However, high demand, reliability of technology and other factors may affect access.
+The Kern County Library provides wireless access, free of charge, during normal library operating hours.
+However, high demand, reliability of technology, and other factors may affect access.
 For these reasons, the Library cannot guarantee the availability or reliability of the service.